About chef Anand George

 - Take the pan off the heat and separate the lamb shank from the sauce.

-- Cover with cling film and allow to cool.
+- Cover with food wrap and allow to cool.
 Strain the sauce.

 - Heat the butter in pan, add the gram flour and cook on a low heat like a roux for a minute without burning.
 Now add the strained sauce and bring to the boil.
 Check the seasoning and consistency of the sauce.